geudde/attic-chest/pages/03.season-2/11.meeting-23/04.dowry/docs.md

 Of piety’s decay in man
 He sung, whence all his ills began,
-No longer now in peace and love on earth
+No longer now in peace and love on Earth
 Husband and wife were one,
 Discord had birth!
 No longer second self, and dearest mate,